 Low filter pressure is less common and less dangerous than high filter pressure.
 But that doesn’t mean it isn’t important to fix it.
 Low filter pressure means water is not flowing through your filter at an acceptable rate, so the pool water is not getting cleaned properly.

-Here are some common causes of low filter pressure.
+Here are some common causes (and their fixes!) of low filter pressure.

 The most common reason for lower filter pressure is a full skimmer basket.
 If you notice your filter pressure is low even after the pool pump is turned on, check your skimmer basket.
 If the skimmer is full of debris, empty it, and you will likely see the filter pressure return to normal.